 Figure 3: Illustration of cell orientation measurements.
 To extract information on cell orientations, first a planar coordinate system to relate cell orientation with tissue axis is set (A).
 Second, cell orientations are extracted from cell outlines (B).
 Last, cell orientations and alignments with the tissue axis are quantified (C).
 (A) On the left, a diagram of a lateral view of a pupa oriented according to the planar coordinate system.
 The red solid and the cyan dashed lines define the Cartesian plane representing the anteroposterior (A/P) boundary and the dorsal midline respectively.
 In the middle, an inverted image showing a dorsolateral view of the expanding histoblasts at 26 h APF outlined by the junctional marker Atp::GFP (input image).
 The position of the A/P boundary is highlighted with a red line.
 On the right, an axial compass showing the color code applied to describe cell edge orientations (polygons) or averaged cell orientations (bars).
 (B) Display of the Plugins/OrientationJ menu and the OrientationJ Distribution window.
 (B’) Display of the OrientationJ Distribution window showing the settings of the parameters employed to obtain the cell edge orientation map on the right.
 (B’’) Illustration of the color-coded cell outlines on idealized cells.
 A circle does not show any preferred color.
 (C) Display of the OrientationJ Measure window.
 (C’) Sequential screenshots of the OrientationJ Measure window showing how to measure local orientation and coherency in consecutive ROIs of uniform weight.
 The local orientation angle and coherency for each region are displayed as ellipsoids.
 (C’’) Representation of the final results of the orientation measurement.
 Ellipsoids visually display the orientation (i.e., angle of the ellipsoid longest axis with respect to the A/P boundary) and coherency (i.e., ratio between the longest and the shorter axis of the ellipsoid).
 The numerical values of both parameters are saved in a spreadsheet for further analyses.
 (C’’’) Illustration of the color-coded cell outlines and averaged cell orientation (bars) on idealized cells.
 A circle does not show any preferred orientation.
 (C’’’’) Representation of the preferred local orientation of each ROI (locally averaged orientation map).
 The colors highlight the orientation of each region.
 Anterior is to the left.
 Scale bar = 22 m.

 Figure 4: Long-term live imaging of growing abdominal epithelia.
 (A) Representative snapshots from long-term imaging movies from early to late phases of histoblast expansion.
-Top: Schematic views of a pupa oriented for dorsolateral imaging at 16 and 26 h APF.
+Top: Schematic views of a pupa oriented for dorsolateral imaging at 16 h and 26 h APF.
 The territory occupied by the nests visible from the dorsolateral side of the pupa is highlighted in dark grey at 16 and 26 h APF.
 Bottom: Images showing cell outlines from both histoblasts and LECs labeled by the ubiquitous expression of the junctional marker Atp::GFP.
 The A/P boundary lies in between the two highlighted compartments (Fake colored cells in blue = anterior compartment; green = posterior compartments).
 (B) Representative snapshots from long-term imaging movies from early to late phases of nests confluence.
-Top: Schematic view of a pupa oriented for dorsal imaging at 32 and 48 h APF.
+Top: Schematic view of a pupa oriented for dorsal imaging at 32 h and 48 h APF.
 Bottom: Cell outlines (labeled and colored as in A).
 Note that the Atp::GFP marker allows delineation of the shape of individual epithelial cells over time with high resolution.
 Scale bar = 22 m.